At E-ACT Blackley Academy we are committed to keeping our students safe both within academy grounds and out in the wider community.

 The Academies work with external agencies and professionals for specialised support where needed:

-Any safeguarding issues, please call either Miss Spence or Miss Alleyne on the numbers below.
+Any safeguarding issues, please call Miss Spence or a member of the Safeguarding Team on 0161 740 2185

 Email: Gemma.spence@eba.E-ACT.org.uk